volons/volons/README.md

 Its are probably already installed.
 If not, you should do it before to continue.

 ### Volons Command Line Interface
 Volons node module comes with a command line interface (CLI).
-To install Volons CLI run:
+To install the Volons CLI run:

     $ npm i -g volons

-This sofware helps you to start Volons' local plateform.
+This software helps you to start Volons' local platform.

 _Volons CLI arguments_:
-- `volons start`: start volons containers (Hive, simulator, vehicle-mavlinl)
+- `volons start`: Start volons containers (Hive, simulator, vehicle-mavlinl)
-- `volons stop`: stop volons running containers
+- `volons stop`: Stop volons running containers
-- `volons ps`: print usefull information about running containers (ip address, ports, name, env...)
+- `volons ps`: Print information about running containers (IP address, ports, name, env...)
-- `volons help`: print help message How to use volons CLI
+- `volons help`: Print help message How to use volons CLI
 - `volons pull`: Download latest docker images from [Docker Hub](https://cloud.docker.com/u/volons/repository/list)

 **How it works**

-Volons local stack is composed by 4 docker images.
+Four docker images compose the Volons local stack.
 Volons CLI executes docker-compose and docker commands to handle volons' containers.
-First, `volons start` downloads 3 images from Docker Hub.
+First, `volons start` downloads three images from Docker Hub.
 Then, by running `docker-compose up` to start containers with docker.
-If you are familiar with docker, you can download Volons' container images directly from [Dockerhub](https://hub.docker.com/u/volons) and configure more complecated stack.
+If you are familiar with docker, you can download Volons' container images directly from [Docker hub](https://hub.docker.com/u/volons) and configure more complicated stack.
 Add many hives and drones.
-Volons docker images are automaticly build from github sources.
+Docker hub builds Volons docker images automatically from source code.

 ![volons start](https://github.com/volons/volons/raw/master/images/volons-get-started.gif)

-Your containers run all togather.
-Your local plateforme is ready and you can connect with de SDK to start your firs mission.
+Your containers run altogether.
+Your local platform is ready, and you can connect with the SDK to start your first mission.

 View running containers:
 ```
 $ volons ps
 ```
-This command diplays usefull information about Volons containers on your local computer.
+This command displays information about Volons containers on your local machine.

-You should see 3 running containers:
+You should see three running containers:
 * *simulator*: [Dronekit-SITL](https://github.com/dronekit/dronekit-sitl) based docker image with custom Volons configuration
 * *vehicle-mavlink*: the Volons adaptor for MAVLink vehicles (Arducupter)
 * *hive*: the Fleet Management System to connect drone and SDK